-Daniel Drewer is the Data Protection Officer and Head of the Data Protection Unit at Europol.
+Daniel Drewer is Data Protection Officer and Head of the Data Protection Function at Europol.

-Daniel grew up in Hamburg and, following his family, he lived for five years in Moscow where he attended the German International School.
-He fulfilled his military service at the German Ministry of Defence in Bonn.
+Daniel Drewer grew up in Hamburg and Moscow.
 He holds a Master of Law from the University of Hamburg.
-Prior to starting his further professional education at the Hanseatic Court in Hamburg, Daniel worked as a contract lawyer for a major media group.
+Prior to starting his further professional education at the Hanseatic Court in Hamburg, Daniel Drewer worked as a contract lawyer for a media group in Hamburg.

-He is lecturer to the Certification Course for Data Protection Officers at the European Institute for Public Administration (EIPA) and the summer course on criminal law at the Academy for European Law (ERA).
+He contributes as speaker to international data protection conferences and seminars, including CPDP and the MIS Annual Audit conference.
+He is co-founder and lecturer to the Certification Course for Data Protection Officers at the European Institute for Public Administration (EIPA) and the Summer courses on criminal law and data protection law at the Academy for European Law (ERA).